 LEE + RO was asked to develop and analyze numerous alternatives for mechanical dewatering, including high-speed centrifuges, belt filter presses, and screw presses.

 To meet aggressive regulatory deadlines set by RWQCB, successful project delivery would require a fast-track approach.
-After quickly analyzing alternatives during preliminary design, the City selected skid-mounted, high-speed centrifuges for dewatering.
-Skid-mounted design greatly accelerates both design and construction because the time-consuming work of coordinating numerous pieces of equipment to operate in concert was handled by the equipment vendor.
+After quickly analyzing alternatives during preliminary design, the City selected a high-speed centrifuge for dewatering.
+To accelerate the project schedule LEE + RO recommended a skid-mounted design that greatly accelerated both design and construction because the time-consuming work of coordinating numerous pieces of equipment to operate in concert was handled by the equipment vendor.
 LEE + RO developed a final design for the centrifuge facility in five weeks and construction was completed in 12 months.
 Patterson and LEE + RO went from project conceptualization, preliminary and final design, and construction/startup in less than 30 months.

 In 2015, the City retained LEE + RO for emergency assistance to develop solutions that could be quickly implemented to fix a hydraulic bottleneck at the WQCF, which significantly reduced the peak wet weather capacity of the treatment plant.